ozcodx/Kerno/README.md

 - Learning the Ido language is emergent: it happens because you need to communicate with the world
 - Kaliel is your reflection, your accomplice, or your enemy
 - A tragic and comic character, as human as you
 - Everything may seem routine... until it isn't

+## Contributing

+Contributions are welcome.
+Please open an issue to discuss major changes.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.